reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 [Side effects](/learn/keeping-components-pure#side-effects-unintended-consequences) should not run in render, as React can render components multiple times to create the best possible user experience.

 <Note>
 Side effects are a broader term than Effects.
-Effects specifically refer to code that's wrapped in `useEffect`, while a side effect is a general term for code that has any observable effect other than its primary result of returning a value to the invoker of the operation.
+Effects specifically refer to code that's wrapped in `useEffect`, while a side effect is a general term for code that has any observable effect other than its primary result of returning a value to the caller.
 </Note>

 While render must be kept pure, side effects are necessary at some point in order for your app to do anything interesting, like showing something on the screen!
 The key point of this rule is that side effects should not run in render, as React can render components multiple times.
 In most cases, you'll use [event handlers](learn/responding-to-events) to handle side effects.